funkhaus/fuxt/README.md

 -   Make the backend URL be protocol agnostic, this requires fixing smart link and maybe wp-menu-item?
 -   Add a redirect for site-url.com/wp-admin (and /admin) to redirect to API login page
 -   Refactor nuxtServerInit to use Promise.all() to all requests in parallel
--   Remove the use of global component loader, bad for performance of big sites.
-Will need to consider how this impacts coupled components like wp-mneu and wp-menu-item